osbuild/guides/osbuild-composer/src/blueprint-reference/blueprint-reference.md

 gid = 1130
 ```

 ### Timezone

-Customizing the timezone and the NTP servers to use for the system:
+An *optional* object that contains the following attributes:

+- `timezone` an *optional* string.
+If not provided the UTC timezone is used..
+- `ntpservers` an *optional* list of strings containing NTP servers to use.
+If not provided the distribution defaults are used.

 ```toml
 [customizations.timezone]